 In the Punt de Vista workshops, we use participatory photography with vulnerable people who do not always have access to photography or photographic language and who tend to go unnoticed within society.
 We attempt to transform photography into a tool for expression and social and personal transformation to accompany creative process, reinforce identity, question categories and promote social inclusion.

-Sexual abuse in childhood has not diminished with time; the difference is that people are beginning to talk about it and more cases are being reported.
-We use participatory photography in a project aimed at people in a therapeutic process at the Vicki Bernadet Foundation.
-The aim is to accompany them in their recovery and offer them image as a means of expression that allows each to find the way to reconstruct their own narrative.
+Participatory photography a project aimed at people in a therapeutic process recovering from sexual abuse.
+The aim is to accompany them in their recovery and offer them image as a means of expression.

 This project continues previous experiences of participatory photography in the Barcelona district of Sant Martí and aims to strengthen the incipient bond created between people living in a local community and to take a step forward in destigmatising mental health problems.
 Opening up to new participants, a “mixed” group of people, with and without a diagnosis, exchange skills and knowledge, strengthening their commitment to each other.